Damien Hirst, Colley Cibber and the bathos of the commercialised sublime.

 |Keywords (uncontrolled):||Damien Hirst; Colley Cibber; sublime; sublimity; bathos; sinking; artistic and rhetorical failure and success; celebrity; commodification; commercialisation of culture; capitalist culture; eighteenth-century; twentieth-century; contemporary art; eighteenth-century stage; Drury Lane; David Garrick; gesture; theatricality; Longinus; Edmund Burke; Henry Fielding; Alexander Pope; Dulness; Dunces; Dunciad; Spectator; Richard Steele; affect; form; theatricality.|

-|Deposited On:||08 Mar 2010 13:21|
+|Date Deposited:||08 Mar 2010 13:21|